curtispuetz/pypp-docs/docs/learn_pypp.md

 Each main file that you have in your project will be transpiled to a .cpp file that has a main function.
 Furthermore, for each main file in your project, the Py++ transpiler will add an executable to the generated CMakeLists.txt file.
 Therefore, for each main file in your project, CMake will generate an executable that you can run.

-Source files on the other hand are transpiled to a `.h` file, and in most cases, a `.cpp` file as well.
+Source files, on the other hand, are transpiled to a `.h` file, and in most cases, a `.cpp` file as well.

 ### Main file hello world example
-Lets show a main file example and the C++ code it transpiles to.
+Let's show a main file example and the C++ code it transpiles to.

 ```python
 if __name__ == "__main__":